Limiting Free Speech

 Yes you do, in a public space at least.
 It's important though to recognize that speech cannot be divorced from power and consequences

-The harm in hate speech is not the words themselves, but that when they come from a position of power, those words are too often accompanied by physical force, or the threat thereof
+But when they come from a position of power, those words are too often followed by a threat or violence

 It is not enough to consider whether we have the right to say something harmful.
 We must also consider whether we ought to have the decency not to